Aleksandr Nadiradze: Early life and career

-Born on 20 August (or 2 September) in 1914 in the town of Gori, Georgia, Nadiradze was raised in a teacher's family in Tbilisi.
+Born in the town of Gori, Georgia, Nadiradze was raised in a teacher's family in Tbilisi.
 Initially working as an assistant in a small Georgian aerospace faculty, he made his first invention in May 1934.
 After finishing at the Transcaucasian Industrial Institute in 1936 he moved to Moscow and applied to the Moscow Aviation Institute.
 Two years later Nadiradze began working in the Central Aerohydrodynamic Institute (TsAGI) in which he led a team of engineers engaged in theoretical and experimental research of aircraft landing gears based on the principles of air cushions.
 He was also involved in the development of the Tupolev Tu-2 and early Soviet turbojet fighters.
 In 1941 he was appointed a chief designer in the Moscow OKB (Experimental Design Bureau) plant 22 (Gorbunov).